 The annual Federal Budget is always a key indicator of Australia’s employment outlook for the next financial year—with the distribution of funds highlighting the industries that will experience growth and increased job opportunities.
-And for the 2024-25 budget, which was handed down on 14 May, a large portion of the $700 billion was earmarked for boosting employment opportunities in Australia’s critical production and support sectors (Commonwealth of Australia, 2024).
+And for the 2024-25 budget, a large portion of the $700 billion was earmarked for boosting employment opportunities in Australia’s critical production and support sectors (Commonwealth of Australia, 2024).

 An Indirect Impact on Employment Opportunities